 We created a detailed step-by-step guide on How to Use Instagram Checkout and Product Tags to Sell More, so make sure to check it out.

 Pay for a sponsored post

-These post ads will appear to your target range even to users who don’t follow you.
+These post ads will appear in your target range, even to users who don’t follow you.

 Pay for a link in captions